contentful/forma-36/README.md

 Use `yarn commit`.
 This uses the [Commitzen](https://github.com/commitizen/cz-cli) CLI to create a conventional commit message based on your changes.
 CI is setup to release all new commits on the master branch.

+## Testing changes locally

+You can test changes to a package of this monorepo in your own project locally by taking the following steps:

+1. Run `yarn build` in the desired package's directory to ensure your latest changes have been built
+2. Run `yarn link` in the desired package's directory
+3. Change to your local project's directory and run `yarn link NAME_OF_PACKAGE` to link to the local version of the package (e.g. `yarn link @contentful/forma-36-react-components`)

 ## Get involved

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?maxAge=31557600)](http://makeapullrequest.com)